MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-agents-analytics.md

 > [!NOTE]
 > If you don't see all the listed agents from the report as logged in, work with your administrator to make sure your agents have the **Omnichannel agent** role, or that custom roles have the **Read** privilege on the [msdyn_agentstatus entity reference](developer/reference/entities/msdyn_agentstatus.md).

-From the **Agent list** section on the dashboard, you can drill down to key metrics about agent details and view specific insights about the performance of individual agents.
+You can drill down from the **Agent list** section on the dashboard to key metrics about agent details and view specific insights about individual agents' performance.
 Select an agent name in the **Agent list** grid, and then select **Detailed view**.
 Agent details are shown on a new page.

-From the agent details page, you can view agent skills by proficiency, and agent availability by units and capacity profiles.
+On the agent details page, you can view agent skills by proficiency, and agent availability by units and capacity profiles.

 You can drill down further through **Conversations** and track how a conversation progressed and the customer sentiment that is associated with it.
 Through **Agent presence history**, you can view agent presence in real time.